European Commercial REIT (TSE:ERE) Stock Rating Upgraded by Ventum Cap Mkts

-Ventum Cap Mkts upgraded shares of European Commercial REIT (TSE:ERE – Free Report) to a strong-buy rating in a research note released on Monday, Zacks.com reports.
+European Commercial REIT (TSE:ERE – Get Free Report) was upgraded by stock analysts at Ventum Cap Mkts to a “strong-buy” rating in a research report issued to clients and investors on Monday, Zacks.com reports.

-Separately, Raymond James raised European Commercial REIT from a hold rating to a moderate buy rating in a research report on Monday.
+Separately, Raymond James upgraded European Commercial REIT from a “hold” rating to a “moderate buy” rating in a report on Monday.

 - Five stocks we like better than European Commercial REIT